 What Are Saliva Drug Tests Looking For?

 The swab test is not designed to locate the metabolites that reside in your fat tissue.
 The routine and more popular urine and blood tests are searching for 11-OH-THC and 11-COOH-THC.
 Some tests can’t even discern between them.
 This helps determine when you last got high.
 For example, if they find 11-COOH-THC in your body then they know that you smoke some time ago.
 Conversely, if they find 11-OH-THC in your system, they know that you smoked recently.

 Your heart, lungs, and liver contain particular fatty tissue that can bring out THC COOH.
 Over time, small amounts of metabolites get released into your system.
 Just like all other toxins, they will eventually be removed from your urine as well as your excrement.

 The advantage for the employer in utilizing the saliva test is that the person being tested must remain in the presence of the tester.
 This reduces the likelihood of being fooled by fake saliva.
 The test is administered immediately by using a brush, swab, or toothbrush and placing it between the lower portion of the cheek and gum for about a minute.

-Another advantage of the saliva test is that it allows for the use of an instant testing kit with the results available almost immediately.
+Another advantage of saliva tests for marijuana is that it allows for the use of an instant testing kit with the results available almost immediately.
 It removes the agonizing wait to see whether you passed.
 Also, the saliva test does not take into consideration how much weed you may have smoked in the past.
-So it is only effective if you used within the past couple of days at the most.
+So it’s only effective if you consumed marijuana within the past couple of days at the most.

 The saliva test will more than likely become the “go to” method of attempting to discern whether an individual has smoked pot.
-Much like the breathalyzer for alcohol, it is instant and far less expensive.
+Much like the breathalyzer for alcohol, it’s instant and far less expensive.